Best Horror Movies on Max (December 2024)

 Release Date: March 26, 1953

 Why Watch It?
-Though more of a drama than a horror movie, Ugestu is one of the greatest and most influential films of Japan’s extensive history of making ghost movies.
+Though more of a drama than a horror movie, Ugetsu is one of the greatest and most influential films of Japan’s extensive history of making ghost movies.
 During the period of civil war in Japan, a potter is tempted by the luxurious life offered to him by a mysterious woman.
 The offer seems too good to be true, and guilt begins to nag at the potter when he thinks about his wife and child back home.
 Ugetsu is a beautiful and heartbreaking movie.

 Official Description: Two peasants try to make their fortune during a civil war.

-Horror Movies New to Max in May 2024
+Horror Movies New to Max in December 2024

 More Streaming Guides